dimajix/flowman/docs/setup/config.md

   - *`COMPAT`*: A target is considered to be dirty, if the target is empty, or when the output mode is set to `APPEND`.
 This setting provides the same behaviour as Flowman before version 0.30.0.

 - `flowman.default.target.rebalance` *(type: boolean)* *(default:false)* (since Flowman 0.15.0)
-If set to `true`, Flowman will try to write a similar records per each output file.
-Rebelancing might be an expensive operation since it will invoke a Spark network shuffle.
+If set to `true`, Flowman will try to write similar records per each output file.
+Rebalancing might be an expensive operation since it will invoke a Spark network shuffle.
 Note that you can still explicitly use different settings per target.